I have a confession: I’m a dollar store junkie. I especially love going to the dollar store to get my car camping fix.

 Stock up on cheap dish towels and use them as garden-only cleaning rags.

-I stock up on dollar-store towels to use as cleaning rags.
+I stock up on dollar-store towels to use as cleaning rags to wipe down tools and mop up spills.
 You really can’t go wrong with them for the price.

 Small hampers